Dobrica Vesić, research fellow at the Institute of International politics and Economics in Belgrade;

 Guarantees for Investment Projects

-At the legal and economic aspect, guarantees are basic instrument of reducing expected or foreseen project risk.3 In modern terms of hardening collection of financial means, guarantees are issued most often by the banks or insurance companies.
+At the legal and economic aspect, guarantees are basic instrument of reducing expected or foreseen project risk. ((Guarantee is a contract by which third party, guarantor, stands surety that certain obligation, ex. building and financing of some facility, will be carried out by the guarantor in case that the instructing party, orderer, failed to do that)) In modern terms of hardening collection of financial means, guarantees are issued most often by the banks or insurance companies.

 Bank guarantees are used in obtaining investment business where contractor submit to the buyer several kinds of guarantees.
 Their use is possible in other domestic or international business transactions, and even when additional insurance is wanted to be obtained for refund of specific amount or accomplishing obligations.
 Basic bank sorts of guarantees are: